Twisted Graded Categories: Introduction

-The notion of $\infty$-semiadditive categories, introduced by Hopkins and Lurie \cite{Hopkins-Lurie-2013-ambi}, is a generalization of regular semiadditivity, replacing finite sets by $\pi$-finite spaces.
-A category is said to be $\infty$-semiadditive if limits and colimits along $\pi$-finite spaces coincide.
+\textbf{$\infty$-semiadditivity.} The notion of $\infty$-semiadditive categories, introduced by Hopkins and Lurie \cite{Hopkins-Lurie-2013-ambi}, is a generalization of ordinary semiadditivity, replacing finite sets by $\pi$-finite spaces.
+Namely, a category is said to be $\infty$-semiadditive if limits and colimits along $\pi$-finite spaces coincide.